dotnetcore/EasyCaching/docs/Disk.md

-# DefaultLiteDBCachingProvider
+# DefaultDiskCachingProvider

-LiteDB is another choice of local caching, the same as Disk and SQLite.
+Disk is another choice of local caching, the same as LiteDB and SQLite.

-EasyCaching.LiteDB contains most of caching operations that we can use easily.
+EasyCaching.Disk contains most of caching operations that we can use easily.

-EasyCaching.LiteDB is a lib that is based on **EasyCaching.Core** and **LiteDB**.
+EasyCaching.Disk is a lib that is based on **EasyCaching.Core**.

 # How to use ?